top of page

 Industry Uses

-Construction is based on fabricated beams, columns, trusses, and connections that have repeatable strength to carry loads in a predictable manner.
-Shops cut and drill plates, fit stiffeners, and weld nodes for frames that bolt up on site.
-Tolerances keep floor levels true and speed up erection.
+The construction industry relies on fabricated beams, columns, trusses, and connections that provide repeatable strength to carry loads predictably.
+Shops cut and drill plates, fit stiffeners, and weld nodes for frames that bolt together on-site.
+Tolerances ensure floor levels remain true and speed up erection.

-Automotive uses stamped brackets, crash structures and suspension parts where uniform strength and fast cycle times are critical.
+The automotive sector utilizes stamped brackets, crash structures, and suspension parts where uniform strength and fast cycle times are essential.
 Automated cells laser cut blanks and robot weld assemblies to maintain consistency.

 Petrochemical plants require pressure vessels, pipe spools, ladders, and platforms.
-Alloy and stainless grades withstand heat and corrosion, and certified welds and tests satisfy codes.
+Alloy and stainless grades are used to withstand heat and corrosion, with certified welds and tests meeting industry codes.

-Food processing requires cleanable stainless frames, conveyors, and tanks.
-Smooth welds and finishes decrease bacteria traps and simplify washdown with typical cleaners.
+Food processing demands cleanable stainless frames, conveyors, and tanks.
+Smooth welds and finishes reduce bacteria traps and simplify washdown with standard cleaners.

 Local Context

-Construction wants structural steel, facades, catwalks, and modular stairs with on-site logistics and lift plans.
-Manufacturing companies want jigs, fixtures, machine frames, and enclosures, often in short runs but with repeatable quality.
+Process industry clients require parts that can withstand heat, pressure, and chemical exposure.
+Common requests include stainless pipe spools, pressure-rated vessels, and skids for oil, gas, and pharmaceutical applications.
+The construction sector seeks structural steel, façades, catwalks, and modular stairs, all with on-site logistics and lift plans.
+Manufacturing companies often need jigs, fixtures, machine frames, and enclosures, typically in short runs but with repeatable quality.

 Standards govern the work.
-The Singapore Metal Workshop Factory Production Control under SS EN 1090 keeps structural steel production audited.
-They expect clients to have ISO 9001 quality, ISO 45001 safety, and often welding qualifications to ISO 9606 or ASME Section IX.
+The Singapore Metal Workshop Factory Production Control under SS EN 1090 audits structural steel production.
+Clients are expected to meet ISO 9001 quality, ISO 45001 safety, and often welding qualifications to ISO 9606 or ASME Section IX.

-Fabricators back transit, data hubs, port enhancements, hospitals.
-They manage shop drawings, method statements and permit requirements, then schedule installs to satisfy constricted urban site regulations.
+Fabricators support transit, data hubs, port enhancements, and hospitals.
+They manage shop drawings, method statements, and permit requirements, scheduling installations to comply with urban site regulations.

-• Yongnam: large structural steel, complex erection, regional mega-projects
+• Yongnam: Specializes in large structural steel and complex erection for regional mega-projects.

-• BRC Asia: Rebar solutions and cut-and-bend services at scale
+• BRC Asia: Provides rebar solutions and cut-and-bend services at scale.

-• Wong Fong: custom engineering for vehicles, cranes, and lifts
+• Wong Fong: Focuses on custom engineering for vehicles, cranes, and lifts.

-• PEC Ltd: process plant fabrication, maintenance, and turnarounds
+• PEC Ltd: Offers process plant fabrication, maintenance, and turnarounds.

 Service Spectrum

-Shop encompasses sheet metal cutting, forming and bending, welding of carbon steel, stainless and aluminum, CNC machining, surface treatment and assembly.
-Extras are tube laser cutting, waterjet and 5-axis milling.
+Shops encompass sheet metal cutting, forming and bending, welding of carbon steel, stainless steel, and aluminum, CNC machining, surface treatment, and assembly.
+Additional services include tube laser cutting, waterjet cutting, and 5-axis milling.

-Most provide custom work so customers can ask for specific sizes, hole patterns and finishes.
-Pricing is dependent on metal, geometry, tolerances, and finish.
-Labor can cost between SGD 50 and SGD 300 per hour depending on experience level and work.
+Most shops provide custom work, allowing clients to specify sizes, hole patterns, and finishes.
+Pricing depends on metal type, geometry, tolerances, and finish.
+Labor costs can range from SGD 50 to SGD 300 per hour, depending on experience and complexity.
+Strict schedule management is crucial to meet shipping deadlines.

 Quality Standards